Get

 whippet in field

-Similar to the Greyhound, the smaller-sized Whippet is another breed known for racing that is also a lover of sofas.
+Similar to the Greyhound, the smaller-sized Whippet is another breed known for racing and is also a lover of sofas.
 Curling up and going to sleep is their favorite pastime.
 They also get along great with cats, so it’s a win-win.

 Conclusion